Can a mortgage offer be withdrawn? Let’s answer this frequently asked question, why it happens, and what to do if it does.

 Short answer: yes.
 A mortgage lender has the right to withdraw an offer at any time, even after exchange of contracts.
 They can withdraw the offer all the way up to completion.

 Most buyers think that when an offer is issued, it’s guaranteed.
-This is understandable given that applying for a mortgage can be a difficult process.
+This is understandable given that applying for a mortgage can be a difficult process, and the application can take time.
 But, even if a mortgage in principle is agreed, and the valuation survey checks out, a lender may still withdraw their offer.

 The good news is that this is rare – but it can happen.